 “Conflict is a normal part of human interaction.
 In health care, conflict of some sort has been estimated to occur in the management of a half to two thirds of patients.
 This conflict most commonly arises between clinicians but also occurs between the clinician and the patient” (Services for Australian Rural and Remote Health, 2013).

-Therefore, given this, it is likely to assume that Clinical Educators or supervisors will experience conflict at some time in this role.
-Clinical supervisors should be well versed on conflict resolution skills, not only for their own practice but also to guide their students through conflict.
+Therefore, given this, it is likely to assume that student supervisors will experience conflict at some time in this role.
+Student supervisors should be well versed on conflict resolution skills, not only for their own practice but also to guide their students through conflict.
 It is important to recognise that conflict is a normal part of any relationship.
 Segal and Smith (2013) state that “The ability to successfully resolve conflict depends on your ability to:

 - Manage stress quickly while remaining alert and calm